 The Corsair SCIMITAR ELITE WIRELESS has remarkably low and consistent click latency that delivers a very responsive feeling suitable for even competitive gaming.

-The click latency was tested at a polling rate of 2000Hz, and with Button Response Optimization disabled.
+The click latency was tested at the maximum polling rate and with Button Response Optimization disabled.
 Button Response Optimization is a software setting that adds debounce delay to prevent slam clicks.

 This mouse has remarkable CPI performance overall.
-The physical movements you make with your mouse translate extremely closely to your cursor movements on-screen.
+The physical movements you make with it translate extremely closely to your cursor movements on the screen.

 This mouse has remarkable sensor latency performance.
 It reacts very quickly to the physical movements you make with the mouse, and you won't notice any delay.